Blossoom/blossoom-frontend/README.md

 - Comment on other artists Artworks, Blogs
 - Search and find other artists by either fullname or username

-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

-This text you see here is *actually- written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ## Tech